Mega trenches help farmers in the fight against salinity

 He first started working for Mr Hall, and then started contracting to other farmers.

-One of those was well-known John Nicoletti, who is widely regarded as WA’s richest farmer, about 20 years ago.
+One of those was well-known John Nicoletti, widely regarded as WA’s richest farmer, about 20 years ago.

 “Farmers are finding that this worked and are willing to give it a try,” he said.